 Trademark assignment recordals against UK rights have been on the rise since Brexit, as EU trademark owners are now required to manage these rights separately.

-When businesses merge with or acquire other businesses, the challenge for IP professionals doesn’t stop once the associated rights have been securely transferred across.
-There is also the question of how to brand the newly merged business, and its products and services.
+When businesses merge with or acquire other businesses, the challenge for IP professionals doesn’t stop once the deal is complete.
+For IP rights to be properly updated and maintained, the question of how to brand and structure the newly merged business first needs to be addressed.

 On 1 June, Novagraaf's Luke Portnow and Thomsen Trampedach's Markus Rouvinen provided useful take-home points and experiences on implementing smart solutions to current IP challenges in private practice and in-house.